SteveNotSet/mtr-london-underground-addon/README.md

 ## License

-This template is available under the MIT license.
+The source code of this mod is available under the MIT license.
 Feel free to learn from it and incorporate it in your own projects.

+The *MTR London Underground* Mod is originally developed by the most stupid MTRMOD developer - cherbert.

+## What did I modify?

+- Removed Pride.
+- Removed most of those foolish deprecated blocks.
+- Shrinked the stupid textures of the staircase blocks.
+- Shared same texture files between the integrated trains and rail models.
+- Changed all the idiot 129×128 textures into 128×128, 258×256 into 256×256.
+- Changed the daft models which are pretending to be blocks into real blocks.